What Happens When You Beat A Sex Object?

 Orgasm: It’s All in the Mind

-Posted on January 12, 2011, in feminism, gender, men, objectification, pornography, psychology, sex, sexism, violence against women, women and tagged 9-1/2 Weeks, culture, Devo Whip It, domestic violence, Eminem, feminism, gender, human rights, I like the way it hurts, Janet Jackson, Justine Timberlake, Megan Fox, men spanking women, objectification, pop culture, pornography, rape and sexual assault, Rihanna, Rolling Stones “Black and Blue” album, sex, sexism, sexual objectification, sexuality, The Secretary, violence against women, women.
+Posted on January 12, 2011, in feminism, gender, men, objectification, pornography, psychology, sex and sexuality, sexism, violence against women, women and tagged 9-1/2 Weeks, culture, Devo Whip It, domestic violence, Eminem, feminism, gender, human rights, I like the way it hurts, Janet Jackson, Justine Timberlake, Megan Fox, men spanking women, objectification, pop culture, pornography, rape and sexual assault, Rihanna, Rolling Stones “Black and Blue” album, sex and sexuality, sexism, sexual objectification, sexuality, The Secretary, violence against women, women.
 Bookmark the permalink.
 16 Comments.